 4. Enables comprehensive compliance management

 Failing to comply with legislation and regulations leads to penalties, and in some cases, the loss of your licence.
 As a property manager, you need to be sure you stay on top of the most recent leasing guidelines.
-Good commercial leasing software will enable you to keep audit-friendly data and reports, that will make it much easier to prove compliance.
+Good commercial leasing software enable audit-friendly data and reporting, making it much easier to prove compliance.

 No software guarantees compliance, but it should be built in line with regulations like IFRS 16 so that you your portfolio is adhering to the most recent accounting guidelines.
 Double-check that the software enables compliance before investing.